LetsStreamIt/documentation/docs/report/ddd/bounded-contexts.md

 ## Session

-Session Service is the core of LetsStreamIt and is responsible for managing a Youtube streaming session.
+Session Service is the core of _Let's Stream It_ and is responsible for managing a Youtube streaming session.

 It ensures synchronized video playback, in response to play and stop performed by the users.
 It also manages a chat through which users can communicate with each other while watching the video.